In this Post, we shall:

 Working with FirefoxDriver

-FirefoxDriver is the easiest driver to use, since everything that we need to use is all bundled
+FirefoxDriver is the easiest driver to use, since everything that we need to use is all bundledwith the Java client bindings that we used in the previous chapter.

 In the next section we are going to see about loading the browser and typing to the screen.